Syed Iqbal Hasnain

 Syed Iqbal Hasnain is an Indian glaciologist, writer, educationist and the Chairman of the Glacier and Climate Change Commission of the Government of Sikkim.
 He is a former vice chancellor of the University of Calicut and a member of the United Nations Environment Program Committee on Global Assessment of Black Carbon and Troposphere Ozone.

-Career

-Hasnain has served the Jawaharlal Nehru University as a professor of glaciology and has been associated with The Energy and Resources Institute (TERI) and the Centre for Policy Research, a social science research institute affiliated to the Indian Council of Social Science Research (ICSSR).
-A distinguished Visiting Fellow of the Stimson Center, he has delivered several orations and has written articles and a book on glaciology.

-The Government of India awarded him the fourth highest civilian honour of the Padma Shri, in 2009, for his contributions to studies on environment.
+He was awarded Padma Shri in 2009 for his contributions in advancing the science of glaciology in India.
+He had contributed to The Hindu Businessline, Down To Earth and The Economic Times.

+Between 2002 and 2006, Hasnain served as a vice-chancellor (President) of the University of Calicut, India.
+Previously, he held the post of Professor of Glaciology, Jawaharlal Nehru University, where he introduced glaciology as a subject at the post-graduate research level.